Table of contents

 Worldwide occurrence - cultivation

-The plant's original origin is southwest Asia.
-2,4 It has a long history of cultivation since antiquity 14 and is the only species of the genus Anethum .
-The two varieties/subspecies var. graveolens (European dill) and subsp. sowa (Indian dill) are particularly well known.
+The original origin of the plant is located in Southwest Asia.
+2,4 It has a long history of cultivation since antiquity 14 and is considered, depending on the interpretation, to be the only species of the genus Anethum (see Dill, dried).
+The two varieties/subspecies var. graveolens (European dill) and sowa (Indian dill) are particularly well known.
 The former is found in Europe, North Africa, North and South America; the latter is cultivated mainly in Japan, India, China and Java.
 8 The spice plant appeared in Switzerland before the 15th century.
 20

 Cultivation - Harvest

 The plant has rather high demands on the soil, which should be well worked, fine-crumbly, 1 neutral to slightly acidic and in a sunny location.
 If the soil is too dry and poor and the seeds are too dense, the plants tend to bolt.
 Dill and cabbage are good neighbours in the vegetable patch, but it does not get along so well with carrots.
-If it is too close to fennel, hybrids (colloquially known as dill fennel) can develop.
+If it is too close to fennel, hybrids can develop.
 4

-From early spring to mid-summer, you can start sowing at intervals of 3-4 weeks.
-Later, thin out the young plants to 20 cm.
-The fronds are cut from spring to summer.
-4 The seeds are harvested before they are fully ripe, otherwise they easily fall out.
+From early spring to mid-summer, you can start sowing at intervals of 3-4 weeks (sowing distances guarantee a continuous harvest).
+Later, the young plants are thinned out to 20 cm.
+The fronds are cut from spring to summer, 4 seeds are harvested before they are fully ripe, otherwise they easily fall out of the umbels.
 1

-Successful commercial (outdoor) cultivation requires warm to hot summers with high levels of sunshine and rich, well-drained soils.
-7 Cultivation is widespread in many countries, including southern Germany.
+Successful commercial outdoor cultivation requires warm to hot summers with high levels of sunshine and rich, well-drained soils.
+7 Dill cultivation is widespread in many countries, including southern Germany.
 2

-The cultivation of bunched and potted plants for the (organic) fresh market takes place in greenhouses and outdoors.
+The cultivation of bunched and potted plants for the fresh market (conventional or organic) takes place in greenhouses and outdoors.
 For industrial processing, the spice plant is grown in a highly mechanized manner and on a large scale.
-The herb for medicinal plant cultivation is also grown on a large scale and outdoors.
+Medicinal plants are also grown on a large scale and outdoors.

 Further information